Johann Rall: Early life and education

 Rall was born as a so-called "soldier child" in about 1726.
-He was a son of Captain Joachim Rall from Stralsund, who served in the regiment of Major General von Donop.
+He was a son of Captain Joachim Rall from Stralsund, who served in the regiment of Major General August Moritz von Donop.
 The first mention of Johann Rall was as a new cadet of the same regiment on March 1, 1740, commanded at this time by Colonel Prince Casimir von Isenburg of Isenburg-Birstein.

 Career

 In the service of the Landgraf of Hesse-Cassel, he was promoted to ensign on July 25, 1741; to lieutenant on August 28, 1745; and to captain on May 10, 1753.
 Rall was promoted to major on May 7, 1760, under Major General Bischhausen and transferred in January 1763 to the Stein garrison regiment, where he was appointed lieutenant colonel.
 On April 22, 1771, he was transferred to the Mansbach Infantry Regiment as a colonel.
 He became commander of the regiment in January 1772.

-During this time, Rall fought in the War of the Austrian Succession and participated in campaigns in Bavaria, on the Rhine, in the Netherlands, and served in Scotland during the Jacobite rising of 1745.
-He fought in the Seven Years' War (the campaign in North America is known as the French and Indian War) and was involved in many battles.
-From September 1771 until August 1772, he was in Russia and fought for Catherine the Great under Count Orlov in the Fourth Russo-Turkish War.
+During this time, Rall fought in the War of the Austrian Succession and participated in campaigns in Bavaria, on the Rhine, and in the Netherlands.
+He also saw the beginning of his service as a mercenary commander by fighting in Scotland to help suppress the Jacobite rising of 1745.
+The British then hired him to serve alongside their forces in the Seven Years' War (the campaign in North America is known as the French and Indian War), where he fought in many battles.
+From September 1771 until August 1772, he transferred to Russia and fought for Catherine the Great under Count Orlov in the Fourth Russo-Turkish War.